-- Learn, learn, learn: No, we aren’t kidding, you’re going to have to work hard to attain certifications and qualifications in order to land on a prosperous career path.
+- Learn, learn, learn: No, we aren’t kidding, you aren’t going to need to learn computer science, but it may help.
+You’re going to have to work hard to attain certifications and qualifications in order to land on a prosperous career path.
 Once upon a time employers used to pick out real-world hackers for the job, but now an undergraduate degree at the bare minimum is the most viable method to get into this industry.

 - Develop your skills further: It’s a given to become an expert in what you do, no matter what industry however penetration testers need to follow less traditional methods of standing out such as being active within communities such as bug bounties, developing their own attack systems or just being creative and inventive will get any pen tester noticed amongst his or her peers.